szludora/BringMeHome/src/packages/snackbar/README.md

 # Snackbar 🍫

 A lightweight, zero-dependency snackbar/notification utility for your web projects.
-Import the JS, és már működik is. 🎉
+Import the JS, and you're ready to roll. 🎉

 ---